apache/openwhisk/docs/conductors.md

 4f91f9ed0d874aaa91f9ed0d87baaa07 tripleAndIncrement
 ```

-There are six activations in this example, one for the _tripleAndIncrement_ action we invoked plus five additional activations _caused_ by this invocation.
-These five activations are:
+There are six activation records in this example, one matching the activation id returned on invocation (`4f91f9ed0d874aaa91f9ed0d87baaa07`) plus five additional records for activations _caused_ by this invocation.
+The _primary_ activation record is the last one in the list because it has the earliest start time.

+The five additional activations are:

 - one activation of the _triple_ action with input `{ value: 3 }` and output `{ value: 9 }`,
 - one activation of the _increment_ action with input `{ value: 9 }` and output `{ value: 10 }`,